skidvape/Bruise/README.md

 # Bruise

-A free, open-source script that supports any level 3 executor.
+Bruise is a free, powerful open-source script that supports any level 3 executor.

 Game Support:
 ```
 + Fisch
-+ Roblox Bedwars (limited)
++ Universal
 + Arsenal
 ```